moleculerjs/site/README.md

 # Moleculer official website

 This is the official website of Moleculer project.
 This site is built with [hexo](https://hexo.io/).
-Site content is written in Markdown format and located in `src`.
+Site content is written in Markdown format and located in `source`.

 # Development